tidymodels/hardhat/tests/testthat/_snaps/forge-recipe.md

       forge(iris, x$blueprint)
     Condition
       Error in `validate_column_names()`:
       !
-The following required columns are missing: 'Sepal.Width'.
+The required column `Sepal.Width` is missing.

 # `NA` roles are treated as extra roles that are required at `forge()` time